digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/index.rst

 -------------

 The main driver for this release has been to optimize the library for useability, maintainability, and upgradability.
-Along with code changes, we have added new documentation and tutorials to streamline the learning process for new users.
+Along with code changes, new documentation and tutorials have been added to streamline the learning process for new users.

 This section outlines the major changes and reasons behind them.
 The technical changelog for each